 You can use this whipped cream as a topping for just about anything – cakes, pies, cookies, brownies, oatmeal, pancakes, french toast, Chia Pudding, or simply just on top of a spoon!

-- 1 can (13.5 ounce) unsweetened canned coconut milk or cream (recommendations in the Blog Post)
+- 1 can (13.5 ounce) unsweetened canned coconut milk or cream, full fat (recommendations in the Blog Post)